jeff-hykin/offline_fetch_shim/readme.md

 // if you control the getting-shimmed code, then just call the variable "fetch" at the top of the file

 // if you don't control it, then you can monkey patch globalThis.fetch, and then import it
-// NOTE: if it doesn't match anything in the HAR data, it will just use the ONLINE/original fetch monkeyPatch(globalThis, "fetch", (originalFetch)=>fetchWithCache) // NOTE: no ()'s on fetchReplacement
+// NOTE: if a request doesn't match anything in the HAR data, it will just use the ONLINE/original fetch monkeyPatch(globalThis, "fetch", (originalFetch)=>fetchWithCache) // NOTE: no ()'s on fetchReplacement
 ```